minerric/insight-api-bltg/README.md

 # NOTE:
-This version of Insights has been modified to work with pivxd and requires a running instance of pivxd to connect to.
+This version of Insights has been modified to work with bltgd and requires a running instance of bltgd to connect to.
 This does not necessarily have to be local but if it is not you need to specify the BITCOIND_HOST environment variable as such.
 It also runs on port 8015 by default, should you wish the change the running port you may do so in config/config.js on the 'port' variable for which network you are using.

 # *insight API*

-*insight API* is an open-source bitcoin[PIVX] blockchain REST and websocket API.
+*insight API* is an open-source bitcoin[BLTG] blockchain REST and websocket API.
 Insight API runs in NodeJS and uses LevelDB for storage.

 This is a backend-only service.
 If you're looking for the web frontend application,